Dermatitis means inflammation of your skin. There are many different skin conditions that can cause dermatitis.

 - use carefully in children or if applied to your face.

-Ask for specific instructions on how to use your corticosteroid creams: which one? where? when? how often, and for how long?
+Ask for specific instructions on how to use your steroid creams.
+Important things to know are: which one, where, when, how often and for how long.
+Read more about steroid creams.

 Systemic or oral medicines

-Certain types of dermatitis may require oral medicines, these include:
+Certain types of dermatitis may require oral medicines (taken by mouth), including:

 Phototherapy or light therapy